 - A modern shower head utilizes about 2.5 to 3 gallons of water per minute.
 A 5-minute shower would use about 15 gallons.
 A tub bath will require 35 to 50 gallons.

-- Did you know that your toilet can use from 1.7 gallons all the way up to 7.5 gallons of water each time it is flushed?
-A good tip is to fill a 2-liter bottle with water and place it in your commode tank.
-You save 2-liters per flush by this crafty conservation method.
+- Did you know that your toilet can use between 1.7 to 7.5 gallons of water each time it is flushed?
+A good tip is to fill a 2-liter bottle with water and sand/pebbles and place it in your commode tank.
+You save 2 liters per flush by this crafty conservation method.

 - Make sure there are at least 3 gallons of water remain in the tank so it functions properly, and you could save up to 10 gallons per day.

 - Adjustable toilet flappers can be purchased for under $10 and easily installed to lower your per-flush water use.

 - Periodically check to see if you hear water running in your commode tank.
 A valve not properly seating can allow water to trickle into or out of the tank and waste up to 1,200 gallons per month.
 An easy way to check for a leak is to put a few drops of food coloring in the tank, wait 30 minutes, and check back to see if the color appears in the bowl without flushing.
 Any leaks found should be repaired immediately.

 - When watering your lawn or plants, water by hand rather than by sprinklers.
 Direct the water to the plants root system, or to needed areas of the lawn.
 If using sprinklers,place them strategically to prevent them from depositing water on impervious surfaces such as sidewalks, driveway, etc.